Bulgaria Digital Nomad Visa - 2026 Update

 Who Is It For?

-The Bulgaria Digital Nomad Visa is available to non-EU/EEA citizens who work remotely and earn their income from outside the country.
-Eligible applicants include:
+Although there is no official digital nomad visa, Bulgaria’s long-stay visa options are well-suited for non-EU/EEA citizens who work remotely and earn their income from outside the country.

-Entrepreneurs or company owners managing businesses registered abroad.
+Entrepreneurs or business owners managing companies registered abroad

-The key requirement is that your income must come from foreign sources, not Bulgarian clients or employers.
+The key requirement is that your income must come from foreign sources, rather than Bulgarian employers or clients.

 What Does It Allow You to Do?

-Live legally in Bulgaria for at least one year, with options to extend.
+Live legally in Bulgaria for one year or longer, with the possibility of renewal

-Benefit from Bulgaria’s flat 10% income tax if they become tax residents.
+Potentially benefit from Bulgaria’s flat 10% income tax if they become tax residents

-This visa does not allow digital nomads to take up employment with Bulgarian companies or provide services directly to local clients.
+These permits do not allow you to work for Bulgarian companies or provide services directly to the local market without additional authorization.

 Bulgaria Digital Nomad Visa Requirements

-Proof of accommodation in Bulgaria (e.g., rental agreement, hotel booking, or property ownership)
+Proof of accommodation in Bulgaria (such as a rental agreement, hotel booking, or property ownership)

-Translations and, where required, apostille/legalization of foreign documents into Bulgarian.
+Translations and, where required, apostille or legalization of foreign documents into Bulgarian

 Proof of Financial Self-Sufficiency

-Applicants must demonstrate that they have sufficient and stable income to support themselves during their stay in Bulgaria.
-This is typically shown through:
+You must demonstrate that you have sufficient and stable income to support yourself during your stay in Bulgaria.

-Proof of an employment contract with a foreign company, or evidence of freelance or entrepreneurial income from abroad.
+An employment contract with a foreign company, or proof of freelance or business income from abroad

 Private Health Insurance

-You are required to provide proof of valid health insurance that covers you in Bulgaria for the duration of your stay.
-The policy must:
+You are required to provide proof of valid private health insurance that covers your stay in Bulgaria.

 Travel insurance is not accepted; it must be long-term residency health insurance.
 You can find our recommendations for the best health insurance plans for digital nomads here.